openxava / documentation / View

 view_en220.jpg

-Total properties can be used for both persistent and calculated collections.
+Total properties can be used for all type of collections, that is for @OneToMany, @ManyToMany, @ElementCollection or calculated collections (just a getter that returns a collection).
 You can add total properties to any property of @ListProperties and they can be of any type, not just numbers.
 These total properties are from the container entity so you have to use the reference to the container entity as prefix, that is, the prefix of the total properties must match with the mappedBy reference in the case of persistent collections.

-Since v5.9 total properties can be editable, not just calculated ones.
+Since v5.9 total properties can be persistent, so editable, not just calculated ones (with just a getter).
 Also since 5.9 a total property can be annotated with @Calculation.
-Therefore you can define the @ListProperties in this way:
+Moreover since v5.9 it's possible to combine column summation (the + in the property) with total properties.
+Therefore, you can write this @ListProperties:

 @ListProperties("vatPercentage, total+[workCost.profitPercentage, workCost.profit, workCost.total]")